-If you’re challenging yourself to eliminate sugar from your diet as part of your New Years resolution or you are avoiding chocolate and sweets for Lent, you may experience a few withdrawal symptoms.
-If you love sugar coated snacks, you may find it more difficult to avoid sweet treats than first expected.
+If you’re challenging yourself to eliminate sugar from your diet or you are avoiding chocolate and sweets for Lent, you may experience a few withdrawal symptoms.
+If you love sugar-coated snacks, you may find it more difficult to avoid sweet treats than first expected.
 Whether you’re got a sweet tooth when it comes to biscuits, fizzy drinks or chocolate treats, cutting out sugar can result in withdrawal symptoms such as mood swings, tiredness and anxiety.

 Carbohydrates are a great source of energy for the body.
 Opt for foods such as brown rice and brown pasta, cereals and whole wheat bread.
 By fueling your body with carbs you will reduce cravings for sugary snacks, such as sweets and processed foods.

 Try to replace your daily sugary snack with a fresh piece of fruit.
-Opt for fruits that are rich in vitamins, such as as blackberries, kiwis, oranges or other citrus fruits.
-Fruit is a much healthier option which will provide slow releasing and long lasting energy throughout the day.
+Opt for fruits that are rich in vitamins, such as blackberries, kiwis, oranges or other citrus fruits.
+Fruit is a much healthier option that will provide slow-releasing and long-lasting energy throughout the day.

-Many shop bought processed foods are packed with hidden sugars.
-Therefore, foods that you may think are healthy can have a high sugar content, such as cereals, fruit juices, smoothies, yogurts and salad dressings.
-By cooking at home you have complete control over the ingredients that go into your meals, this way you can make your diner as sugar-free as possible.
+Many shops bought processed foods are packed with hidden sugars.
+Therefore, foods that you may think are healthy can have high sugar content, such as cereals, fruit juices, smoothies, yoghurts and salad dressings.
+By cooking at home you have complete control over the ingredients that go into your meals, this way you can make your dinner as sugar-free as possible.

-For further help and advice regarding you health, please click on a medical condition below:
+For further help and advice regarding your health, please click on a medical condition below: